 Toronto has something for everyone all year long.
 ShareThis

 Something for Everyone

 Toronto’s most iconic attraction is the CN Tower, the tallest free-standing structure in the western hemisphere and it now includes EdgeWalk, a thrilling hands-free walk on an outside ledge of the tower.

 Toronto Islands & Centreville

-Visitors who want to be closer to the ground can take the scenic ferry ride the Toronto Island which provides a great photo opportunity of the skyline.
+Visitors who want to be closer to the ground can take the scenic ferry ride over to the Toronto Islands which provides a wonderful photo opportunity of the skyline.
 Bike, picnic and explore the Centre Island amusement park, Centreville.

 St. Lawrence Market

 Great picnic fare can be discovered at The St. Lawrence Market, ranked by National Geographic as the world’s best food market.
 Try the famous peameal bacon sandwich at Carousel Bakery.

 Hockey Hall of Fame

 Spend the afternoon at the Hockey Hall of Fame and get your picture taken with the Stanley Cup.